What is this detoxing, healing, slimming and a cancer-preventing substance?

 It is associated with increased risk of liver cancer because it’s metabolised into a carcinogen that causes cellular mutations.
 In animal studies, supplementing with chlorophyllin at the same time as consuming high amounts of dietary AFB1 significantly reduced the amount of DNA damage that developed.
 This is especially important for people who consume high amounts of grains or legumes.

 Regular consumption of large quantities of chlorophyll dramatically improves your skin.
-Skin gains a luminescence and glow as the body internally is clean and detoxified.
+Skin gains a luminescence and glows as the body internally is clean and detoxified.

 My husband and I personally find that the days we drink our green drinks, (known lovingly by my husband as “green sludge” ) we are fuller for longer, make better food choices and if we faithfully do this constantly, we loose weight dramatically – our only problems is we often do not take it for months due to lack of order in our mornings as the best time to take it is before breakfast, or instead of breakfast.

-Chlorophyll creates a alkaline state in the body.
+Chlorophyll creates an alkaline state in the body.
 When the body is alkaline, no bacteria can grow in it, meaning you stay in good health.

-With the increased knowledge that a gut health effects our immune systems and our mental health, chlorophyll is becoming as much a part of improving our gut health as probiotics.
+With the increased knowledge that gut health affects our immune systems and our mental health, chlorophyll is becoming as much a part of improving our gut health as probiotics.